Thousands of creative leaders manage their agencies with Workamajig.

 The Waterfall methodology is most commonly used in software development.
 It works best for the following project types:

-Agile, another software development-focused PM methodology, emerged as a response to the failure of Waterfall method for managing complex projects.
+Agile, another software development-focused PM methodology, emerged as a response to the failure of the Waterfall method for managing complex projects.
 Although Agile PM ideas had been in use in the software industry for quite a while, it formally came into being in 2001 when several IT representatives released the "Agile Manifesto"

 In approach and ideology, Agile is the opposite of the Waterfall method.
 As the name implies, this method favors a fast and flexible approach (here's one way to understand Agile as explained to kids).
 There is no top-heavy requirements-gathering.
 Rather, it is iterative with small incremental changes that respond to changing requirements.